Symphony No. 3 (Scriabin): Performance on the piano

 Leonid Sabaneyev mentions that this symphony is much clearer when performed on the piano.
 He cites a pupil of Sergei Taneyev with the words: One has to hear how Alexander Nikolayevich [Scriabin] himself plays this symphony on the piano, he made of it a kind of Poème for piano.
 The impression is unforgettable, and it sounds much better than with an orchestra.

 This symphony has also been transcribed for piano duet by Leon Conus in 1905.

 Le Divin Poème was premiered by Arthur Nikisch in Paris on 29 May 1905 at Le Théâtre Châtelet.

+The American premiere was given by Leopold Stokowski and the Philadelphia Orchestra on 19 November 1915 in the Academy of Music, Philadelphia.